 How to apply

-Each application for a variance costs $500, which includes a $300 appeal deposit.
-The appeal deposit is refundable if you don’t need to make an appeal.
+Each application for a variance costs $1000, which includes a $500 initial appeal deposit.
+The appeal deposit is refundable if an appeal is not requested.

 Notification of approval and appeal process